Last Updated: 12th January 2023

 The information that we receive from these third parties will normally be in connection with your membership.
-For example, we may receive RSVP information about you if we use a third party events booking platform or if we use a third party payment gateway such as WorldPay, PayPal, or Stripe to process a payment from you.
+For example, we may receive RSVP information about you if we use a third-party event booking platform or if we use a third-party payment gateway such as WorldPay, PayPal, or Stripe to process a payment from you.
 In these circumstances the information is being received from these sources because it is related to your membership with us or the services that you receive from us.

 We do not knowingly pass your personal information to third parties for the purposes of marketing without your express consent.

-Communication, engagement and actions taken through external social media platforms that we participate in are subject to the terms and conditions as well as the privacy policies held with each social media platform respectively.
-We advise our visitors and members to use social media platforms wisely and communicate / engage upon them with due care and caution in regard to their own privacy and personal details.
+Communication, engagement, and actions taken through external social media platforms that we participate in are subject to the terms and conditions as well as the privacy policies held with each social media platform respectively.
+We advise our visitors and members to use social media platforms wisely and communicate / engage with them with due care and caution regarding their own privacy and personal details.
 We will never ask for personal or sensitive information through social media platforms and encourage our visitors and members wishing to discuss sensitive details to contact us through our primary communication channels such as by telephone or email.

-In order for us to implement these buttons on our site and connect them to the relevant social networks and external sites, there are scripts that are executed from domains owned by third-parties and outside of our control.
+For us to implement these buttons on our site and connect them to the relevant social networks and external sites, there are scripts that are executed from domains owned by third parties and outside of our control.

 We recommend that you check the respective policies of each of these sites to see how exactly they use your personal information and to find out how to opt out, or delete, such personal information.

-If we use a third party payment gateway such as WorldPay, PayPal, or Stripe then you may pass your financial details to these companies in order to process payment.
+If we use a third-party payment gateway such as WorldPay, PayPal, or Stripe then you may pass your financial details to these companies to process payment.
 In these circumstances we do not receive any of your financial information, rather, we receive confirmation as to whether your payment was successful or not.

 The current third parties that we use are as follows:

-If we need to transfer your personal information to one of the abovementioned third parties then we will ensure that we have provided appropriate safeguards and an adequate level of security for your personal information in order to protect you rights and freedoms.
+If we need to transfer your personal information to one of the abovementioned third parties, then we will ensure that we have provided appropriate safeguards and an adequate level of security for your personal information to protect you rights and freedoms.

 When you give us your personal information then we may use it to:

-If you provide us with your e-mail then we may contact you by these electronic means (e-mail).
-We would use this information in order to keep you up to date about our events or to send you notifications about an event you may have registered or have expressed an interest in attending or provide you with general information about the goings-on within our association and wider industry.
+If you provide us with your e-mail, then we may contact you by this electronic means (e-mail).
+We would use this information to keep you up to date about our events or to send you notifications about an event you may have registered or have expressed an interest in attending or provide you with general information about the goings-on within our association and wider industry.

-If you are a member we believe that we have a legitimate interest to contact you via e-mail or post for the duration of your membership and to send you reminders about outstanding fees or membership renewals.
-If you do not wish to receive any information then please get in touch with our Data Privacy Officers (details below).
+If you are a member, we believe that we have a legitimate interest in contacting you via e-mail or post for the duration of your membership and to send you reminders about outstanding fees or membership renewals.
+If you do not wish to receive any information, then please get in touch with our Data Privacy Officers (details below).